jplsek/Basic-CMS-Project/README.md

 2. MYSQL must be installed.

-2. The docroot must be owned by the websever user!
+3. The docroot must be owned by the websever user!

+4. Put the "cms" folder into the docroot (or everything).

-3. Change the settings according your setup in /cms/settings.php
+5. Change the settings according your setup in /cms/settings.php

+6. You should use index.php in the root (NOT cms) for how to set up the 'blogging' portion.
+However, right now, this isn't very clear...

+## Credentials:
+Username: admin

+Password: password

-## The way it works
+## The way it works (cms)
 example: cms/index.php

 &nbsp;&nbsp;&nbsp;&nbsp;opens headerCont.php (cms file, has stuff for the `<head>` tag)